 It was the Nixon visit in 1972 that marked a sea change, China was no longer isolated and gradually opened up its borders.
-China had been under threat of Russian invasion for many years, by healing relations with the United States, China was able to play at subtle diplomacy between the two world super powers.
-The ending of the cultural revolution was a gradual process, manual labor was still more highly valued than intellectual achievements; even at Universities students spent time as farm laborers as part of their courses.
+China had been under threat of Russian invasion for many years, by healing relations with the United States, China was able to engage in subtle diplomacy between the two world super powers.

 After Mao Zedong's death in 1976, his wife Jiang Qing together with three leading left-wing supporters the 'Gang of Four' who had risen to direct the Cultural Revolution fell from grace.
 China had had enough of this brand of extremism and the Gang of Four were arrested and put on trial by Hua Guofeng.
 The Gang was unfairly blamed for the worst excesses of the Cultural Revolution.